liangrog/lmdo/README.md

 ### Available reserved utility variables
 They will be replaced with correct value during deployment

-    $env|ENV_VAR_NAME: Environment variables
+`$env|ENV_VAR_NAME`: Environment variables, can be used both in parameters and templates.

-    $template|template-file-name: Nested stack template to be used to construct proper S3 bucket url for stack resource `TemplateURL`
+`$template|template-file-name`: Nested stack template to be used to construct proper S3 bucket url for stack resource `TemplateURL`, mostly used in templates.

-    $stack|stack-name::output-key: The value of an existing stack's output based on key name. **Note**: the stack referring to must exist before deployment.
+`$stack|stack-name::output-key`: The value of an existing stack's output based on key name.
+Can be used both in parameters and templates. **Note**: the stack referring to must exist before deployment.

 ### Configuration examples: